flrnhbr1/crazyflie_spm-navigation/README.md

 ````python
 static StreamerMode_t streamerMode = JPEG_ENCODING
 ````
-Now application.py can access the image-stream, when the PC is connected to the AI deck wi-fi
+Now application.py can access the image-stream, when the PC is connected to the AI deck Wi-Fi.
+#### Important note: When flashing the AI-deck, only the AI-deck is allowed to be connected to the crazyflie.
+(Disconnect the Flow-deck first)

 ## Python requirements for the main application
  The following python packages must be installed